 Researchers are still learning about the life cycle of Neospora hughesi and have yet to identify the definitive host.

-Next week we’ll bring you part II, in which we will review the symptoms of EPM in horses and what test your veterinarian might use to make an accurate diagnosis.
+In part II of our series we will review the symptoms of EPM and what test your veterinarian might use to make an accurate diagnosis.

 About Kentucky Performance Products LLC: Fight back against electrolyte imbalance and dehydration.

 Don’t let electrolyte imbalances and dehydration take a toll on your horse’s performance this show season.
 Developed for the equine athletes competing at the 1996 Olympic Games, Summer Games® Electrolyte is a unique blend of both electrolytes and trace minerals specifically formulated to replenish critical electrolytes in the proper ratios.
 Summer Games supports healthy electrolyte balance so horses stay hydrated, perform at optimal levels, and recover faster after exercise.